ChaimW25/PokemonGame/README.md

 And in Java- https://github.com/ChaimW25/ex2.git

-## our results and their displayind in cmd:
+## Our results and their displayind in cmd:

 ![image](https://user-images.githubusercontent.com/74601548/148657201-a9f775b4-3834-42be-a2ff-7819a0e41b0d.png)

-###  our results as they printed by server on cmd:
+###  Our results as they printed by server on cmd:

 ![image](https://user-images.githubusercontent.com/74601548/148657266-541df41f-3f0f-4147-9ffd-d75abde82e0b.png)